dreamgrove/dreamgrove/content/balance/2020-09-10-Moonkin_Feedback_SL_Beta.md

 Convoke the Spirits will only cast healing spells if you are further than 40yd from the target, even if the target is in range of the rest of your spells.

-Door of Shadows cannot be cast while moving with stellar drift.
+Door of Shadows cannot be cast while moving with Stellar Drift.